ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 {{< figureforgallery src="user4.png" alt="Screenshot of contributors tab of a repository." >}}
 {{< /gallery >}}

 The same subdomain hosts the actual cran-like package repository for this user or organization.
-Hence in order to list or install packages in R from ropensci, you would use for example:
+Hence in order to list or install packages from ropensci in R, you would use:

 ```r
 # List available packages